whetstoneresearch/doppler-indexer-rs/docs/RECEIPTS_COLLECTION.md

 ## Automatic Recollection (Corrupted File Recovery)

-The receipt collector supports automatic recollection of ranges when downstream collectors detect corrupted files.
+The current phase receipt collector supports automatic recollection of ranges when downstream collectors detect corrupted files.
 This is primarily used by the factory collector during its catchup phase.

 ### How It Works